Tsakunelson/Cancer-Texture-Network/README.md

 4. File Descriptions

 With respect to the framework, This repository is partitioned into three main sections:
    1. Data Preprocessing
       - load_svs.py
       - load_good_svs.py
    2. Training
       - load_data.py
       - gridSearchSkorch.py
       - cat_net_model.py
       - cat_net_model_spatial_pyramid_pooling.py
    3. Inferencing
       - Predict.py
       - Heat_map.py

-5. How To Interact With Your Project
+5. How To Interact With The Project

 This project follows the Cross Industry Standard Process for Data Mining (CRISP-DM) by asking and answering analystical questions from Digital Pathologist.
 It adopts the Extract Trasform Load strategy to build pipelines ready made for deployment.
 A Medium Blog post on the following link describes the data loading process with pythorch for our model: [Link](https://medium.com/@tsakunelsonz/loading-and-training-a-neural-network-with-custom-dataset-via-transfer-learning-in-pytorch-8e672933469?source=friends_link&sk=587f18bded4163d4458939fd97563b96)